Bubballoo3/BalyProjectCode/README.md

   addSortingNumbers('inputfilename','resultfilename',worksheetNumber,columnNumber)
   ```
   where worksheetNumber and columnNumber are both integer values, with the first worksheet being number 0, and the first column being number 0.

+***
+### Generating an Input.xls
+The rest of the methods require the data in .xls format, so it will be helpful to keep one in the BalyProjectCode folder and reuse it.
+Follow these instructions to make it.
+* ****Open a blank new excel document****, and immediately save it as "Input".
+In the save options, select Excel 97-2003 (xls) and save it to the BalyProjectCode folder.
+Open the folder and ensure it is saved as a .xls.
+Then reopen it and select the entire sheet by clicking in the top left corner.
+Change the cell format for this selection from 'General' to 'Text'.

+* ****Copy Data from Index****
+Open the Baly Slide Index Google sheet, and copy the header row from the top.
+Paste this into the top row of Input.xls.
+Then copy and paste the rows you would like to work on.
+Note that methods working on input.xls should be resistant to input errors, so the inclusion of incomplete rows as part of the selection is ok.
+However you should be careful not to copy incomplete derived data back to the Index.

+* ****Save and close Input.xls****

+***
+## How to use fillJSON
+* ****Generate Input.xls**** using the [instructions here.](#generating-an-inputxls) If you have an existing Input.xls, clear the contents and double-check it is formatted as text.

+* ****Use the method****
+    Open and prepare a terminal using the instructions at the top of the page.
+Then enter
+    ```sh
+    fillJSON('input.xls')
+    ```
+    This will read the info from Input.xls and generate a new spreadsheet titled "JSONaddedXXXX.xls, where XXXX is a number sequence tied to the minute and second it was produced.

+* ****Verify Correctness and Export****
+Open the JSONadded sheet and widen the JSON column so that the data is readable.
+Then make sure that nothing looks incomplete by comparing it to existing JSON records (those in A: Jerusalem are good examples).
+Pay particular attention to the dates, and make sure it corresponds with the input data.
+When the data looks good, copy the JSON column from the JSONadded file and paste it into the corresponding cells in the Baly Slide Index.

+***
+## How to use fillImageNotes

+## How to use formatReferences